Teager-Kaiser Energy Methods For EEG Feature Extraction In Biomedical Applications: Introduction

-To address this limitation, the Teager–Kaiser Energy Operator (TKEO)~\cite{kaiser, maragos1993} provides a complementary approach.
+To address this limitation, the Teager-Kaiser Energy Operator (TKEO)~\cite{kaiser, maragos1993} provides a complementary approach.
 As a non-linear differential operator, TKEO yields instantaneous energy by estimating modulations of both amplitude and dominant frequencies in oscillatory signals.
 This makes it well-suited for EEG analysis, where recorded oscillatory activity can be naturally decomposed into frequency bands with distinct clinical functions~\cite{eeg_basics_book}.

-TKEO has been employed across signal processing domains for detecting instantaneous energy fluctuations in oscillatory signals.
-In speech processing, it has been leveraged for tasks such as formant detection~\cite{tkeo_formants}, denoising~\cite{speech_denoising}, replayed speech identification~\cite{replay_attacks}, and emotion recognition~\cite{speech_emotion, speech_emotion2}.
-In music signal analysis, TKEO has been used for tempo estimation~\cite{music_beat_tracking}, note onset detection~\cite{music_note_detection}, instrument ~\cite{zlatintsi2012} and genre recognition~\cite{zlatintsi2014}.
+Building on these properties, TKEO has been employed across signal processing domains, with early applications in speech and music processing for tasks such as formant detection~\cite{tkeo_formants} and music instrument recognition~\cite{zlatintsi2012}.
 Beyond acoustic signals, TKEO has proven effective in biomedical applications to extract physiologically plausible energy fluctuations.
-In cardiovascular research, for example, it has enabled automated phonocardiogram (PCG) analysis for the detection of heart valve disorders without requiring prior segmentation~\cite{detection-of-heart-disorder}.
-With respect to analysis of neurophysiological recordings, TKEO has been used for electromyography (EMG) segmentation to detect precise movement onsets~\cite{upper_limb_movement}, while modified thresholding strategies have further improved detection accuracy \cite{stkeo}.
-TKEO has also been applied to EEG, including differentiating sleep states~\cite{sleeping_periods}, detecting focal versus non-focal activity~\cite{focal}, as well as epileptic activity~\cite{epilepsy_detection}.
+In cardiovascular research, for example, it has enabled automated phonocardiogram analysis for heart valve disorder detection without prior segmentation~\cite{detection-of-heart-disorder}.
+In neurophysiological research, it has been applied both on electromyography and electroencephalography, supporting applications such as movement onset detection~\cite{upper_limb_movement} and focal activity detection~\cite{focal}.